-Changing an old English recipe that has meat as big component into a vegan version proved an appetite pleasing change.
+Changing an old English recipe that has meat as big component into a vegan version proved an appetite pleasing change and it’s worth giving a go if you’ve always been put off.

 Vegan Shepherdless Pie